-Since The Duchess’ last visit to St John’s in 2010, Rosenberg House has been transformed by Stride Treglown from an outdated 1970’s building into a state-of-the-art almshouse, with 15 spacious and contemporary apartments.
+Since The Duchess’ last visit to St John’s in 2010, Rosenberg House has been transformed by Stride Treglown.
+What was previously an outdated 1970’s building is now a state-of-the-art almshouse, with 15 spacious and contemporary apartments.

-Built in 1974 – with an early Georgian east wing incorporated into the building – it was identified for refurbishment to help improve accommodation and support residents to live as independently as possible through providing state-of-the-art facilities.
-Rosenberg House is a grade II listed building and is a fantastic example of a modern almshouse.
+Built in 1974 – with an early Georgian east wing incorporated into the building – the refurbishment is designed to support residents to live as independently as possible through state-of-the-art facilities.

-The Duchess was taken on a tour of Rosenberg House, and visited some of the residents in their homes.
-Betty Carlson, originally from Melbourne, and has lived at St John’s for nine years, welcomed the Duchess into her apartment, and after giving a tour and enjoying a chat about their love of horses, said that;
+The Duchess was taken on a tour of Rosenberg House, before visiting some of the residents in their homes.
+Betty Carlson, originally from Melbourne, and has lived at St John’s for nine years, welcomed the Duchess into her apartment, gave her a tour and enjoyed a chat about their love of horses.

 After a cup of tea with residents, staff and Trustees in the new Rosenberg communal lounge, The Duchess joined a reception in Chapel Court.